GemmaButcher-dev/ms2/README.md

 ### Design Choices

+   * Mobile first, single column responsive design.

 #### Colour Scheme

  The global colour selection for Super Squad is shown below.

+ * red #ff0000
+ * white #ffffff
+ * black #000000

 #### Typography

+   * The Exo+2 google font with a fall back font of sans-serif should the font nopt load correctly.
+It is used for the header logo text, introduction text and footer.
+   * Supernova 2 font from cdn fonts is used for the game selection buttons text with a fall back font of sans serif should it noit load correctly.
+This font has a fun and slightly dramatic comic characteristics whilst remaining legible.

 #### Imagery